Skip to the main content.

 Improving Your Password Strength

 First, the best thing that can be done, when available, is to always use Multi-Factor Authentication (MFA).
 Second, improve password strength and avoid using PII in your password.
 59% of Americans use their name or date of birth as part of their password.
-That data, combined with the commonality of password reuse, make large-scale automated attacks possible, as we discuss below.
+That data, combined with the commonality of password reuse, makes large-scale automated attacks possible, as we discuss below.

-Remember, more than 90% of attacks are made possible by human error, which in many cases, traces back to password problems, whether they are leaked, poorly constructed or easily guessable.
+Remember, more than 90% of attacks are made possible by human error, which in many cases, traces back to password problems, whether they are leaked, poorly constructed, or easily guessable.

 How Bad Actors Leverage PII